chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 The `Maybe<T>` struct is a lot like the `Nullable<T>` class but without any restriction on the underlying type: _it provides a way to tell the absence or the presence of a value_ - this class is sometimes referred to as the _Option type_.
-For value types, `T?` offers a much better alternative.

 There is a [proposal](https://github.com/dotnet/csharplang/blob/master/proposals/nullable-reference-types.md) to add nullable reference types to C#, nevertheless it won't render this type